Foxboro High School grad Michael Grace named town's police chief

-Michael Grace of Lewis Road, a 1989 Foxboro High School graduate who joined the local police department 20 years ago this October, has been named Foxboro’s next police chief.
+FOXBORO — Michael Grace, a 1989 Foxboro High School graduate who joined the local police department 20 years ago this October, has been named Foxboro’s next police chief.

 Grace had been one of two internal candidates vying for the opportunity to replace outgoing chief William Baker, who announced in April that he would be retiring effective Oct.
 7.

 He was chosen over Lt.
-Richard Noonan, currently the department’s patrol division commander, who also was a finalist for the chief’s position.
+Richard Noonan, currently the department’s patrol division commander.

 The selection was announced Tuesday night by Town Manager William Keegan, who has sole authority to appoint department heads.